skoolkid/skoolkit/sphinx/source/extending.rst

 :ref:`skool macros <skoolMacros>` is inadequate for certain tasks.
-For example, the game might have large tile-based sprites that you want to create images of for the HTML disassembly, and composing long ``#UDGARRAY`` macros for them or defining a new sprite-building macro with the :ref:`DEFINE` macro would be too tedious or impractical.
+For example, the game might have large tile-based sprites that you want to create images of for the HTML disassembly, and composing long ``#UDGARRAY`` macros for them or defining a new sprite-building macro with the :ref:`DEF` macro would be too tedious or impractical.
 Or you might want to insert a timestamp somewhere in the ASM disassembly so that you (or others) can keep track of when your ASM files were written.